swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

-It also extends the language such that member lookup syntax (`x.y`) - when it otherwise fails (because there is no member `y` defined on the type of `x`) and when applied to a value which conforms to `DynamicMemberLookupProtocol` - is accepted and transformed into a call to the subscript in the protocol.
+It also extends the language such that member lookup syntax (`x.y`) - when it otherwise fails (because there is no member `y` defined on the type of `x`) and when applied to a value which conforms to `DynamicMemberLookupProtocol` - is accepted and transformed into a subscript on `x`.
 The produced value is a mutable L-value if the type conforming to `DynamicMemberLookupProtocol` implements a mutable subscript, or immutable otherwise.
 This allows the type to perform arbitrary runtime processing to calculate the value to return.
 The dynamically computed property can be used